The Best Online Master’s in Nursing Programs

 Accreditation

-Accreditation means that the program has passed detailed assessments to ensure that graduates are professionally competent.
-State licensure and national certification applications require that students graduate from an accredited program.
+Accreditation means the program meets academic and industry standards.
+The U.S. Department of Education recognizes accrediting agencies.
+MSN programs are accredited by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
+State licensure and national certification applications require students to graduate from an accredited program.
 All of the nursing programs listed on this site are accredited.

 Program Length

 The right program length for you depends on your background and needs.
-If you work full-time and your schedule is not flexible, a part-time option might be the best online master’s in nursing program for you.
-For students with a flexible schedule or responsibilities, a faster program may work better.
+If you work full-time and your schedule is not flexible, a part-time option might be the best MSN program for you.
+For students with a flexible schedule or responsibilities, an accelerated program may suit them better.

 School Graduation Rate